-Once you have successfully imported and opened the file (see Chapter 3, Opening the Files), review the Census Bureau's current housing unit address count for each census block within your jurisdiction.
-If there is a discrepancy between the Census Bureau's current housing unit address count and your local address count for any census block, record the correct address count in the Local Count of Housing Unit Addresses column for that particular census block.
+Once you have successfully imported and opened the file(s) (see Chapter 3, Opening the Files), review the Census Bureau's current housing unit address count for each census block within each county or county equivalent.
+If there is a discrepancy between the Census Bureau's current housing unit address count and your state's address count for any census block, record the correct address count in the State Count of Housing Unit Addresses column for that particular census block.

-Record any discrepancy between the Census Bureau's current address counts for group quarters and your local address counts for group quarters in the Local Count of Group Quarters Addresses column.
+Record any discrepancy between the Census Bureau's current address counts for group quarters and your state's address counts for group quarters in the State Count of Group Quarters Addresses column.

 The Census Bureau's address count shows 765 housing unit addresses and three (3) group quarters addresses in Census Tract 6789.01, Census Block 5432.
-Your local address records indicate that there are actually 783 housing unit addresses and four (4) group quarters addresses in the census block.
+Your address records indicate that there are actually 783 housing unit addresses and four (4) group quarters addresses in the census block.